Hints and Tips

 • Sharpening skills on varied terrain and conditions

-The pass we recommend for you is a flexi 5-day pass.
-It allows you to use your 5 days at any point in the season and at both mountains, so you can explore everything.
+The pass we recommend for you is a 7 day multi-day pass.
+It allows you to use your 7 days at any point in the season and at both mountains, so you can explore everything.

 image